 Hyperdrive also solves the problem of any hub connected to an iPad showing up as an audio device.
 Instead, this dongle only routes audio through the hub when headphones are attached.

-By far, it’s the handiest out of all docking stations for iPad Pro so far.
+By far, it’s the handiest out of all docking stations for iPad Pro or iPad Air so far.
 Unfortunately, you will have a shell over quite a few bucks to pledge for the project and get it shipped to your place.

 Suggested Read: Best Cases & Accessories For Your New iPad Pro (2018 Edition)